richy-gs/aquabotics_ws/README.md

 ```

 - **launch/**
-  Contains the main ROS 2 launch file which brings up both the `joy_node` and the `joy_controller` nodes in one command.
+  Contains the main ROS2 launch file which brings up both the `joy_node` and the `joy_controller` nodes in one command.

 - **src/joy_node**
   A simple node that reads raw axes and button data from an Xbox gamepad (via `joy_linux` or `joy`), and publishes it on the `/joy` topic.